 Occasionally, I have (and still do) let my anger get the better of me.
 Conflicts that could’ve been avoided were summoned into existence because at some point, in my deteriorated state of mind, I thought “I might as well do something stupid just so I can either die, or get put into gaol.”

 I would (and still do) think that if I can just let myself be…purely me, then that would show people who I am… what I wanted… and why I so intensely desired it.
 If I showed people my horrible, uncontrolled… heck, demonic side of me, then only the true friends would exist.
-But then I doubt if they were really friends, or just really persistent people who wanted to take control of my unstable mentality.
+But then I doubt if they were really friends or just really persistent people who wanted to take control of my unstable mentality.

 I guess that’s why I sought video games as a kid… I used them as an escape from my negative mindset.
-But then my parents demonised gaming… the one thing I cherished as a companion, and through the help of my Sixth and Seventh Grade teacher (she taught me for two years), I was able to appreciate friendship, as opposed to despise it.
+But then my parents demonized gaming… the one thing I cherished as a companion, and through the help of my Sixth and Seventh Grade teacher (she taught me for two years), I was able to appreciate friendship, as opposed to despise it.

 And through the reinvigoration of my anime-watching habits, I found the concept of romantic love as the more realistic step in escaping my disappointment.
 After failing to see that someone had a crush on me, and then numerous attempts at dating someone, I found my ex in Eleventh Grade.
 She gave me a chance… and I blew it.
 My childhood of insecurities only stressed her out, compounded by what my parents’ perception of her, and she ultimately had enough.
 At the start, I was strong.
 I thought I could let her go easily if she chose to be free.
 By the end of it, I was a wreck.
 I found no value in life since my loyalty to her meant nothing in her mind, and she was honestly afraid of how desperately I hung on to her love.
-After an intervention with the high school guidance counsellor, I had to ultimately accept my fate.
+After an intervention with the high school guidance counselor, I had to ultimately accept my fate.

 You know, my thoughts still sometimes linger on her memory.
 I think of what I could’ve done better.
 I reflect upon whether I’ve changed enough to consider myself worthy of a relationship.
 I think about whether she’s doing much better than I am… and pray that she’s not worse off.
 I can’t talk to her, obviously.
 It’s still too painful to bring up the past, and perhaps it will always be that way.